 2) What Do You Want to Use Social For?

 You must define your goals.
 What is the outcome that you want to see?
-Will you be using social media to drive awareness, sales, leads, loyalty, retention etc.?
+Will you be using social media to drive awareness, sales, leads, loyalty, retention, etc.?
 You have to know exactly why you want to be active on social media.

 3) What Are Your Competitors Doing'If you make listening and observation your occupation, you will gain much more than you can by talk”. - Robert Baden-PowellClick To Tweet

 Go to the social media channels of your top three competitors and find out what they are doing.
 Scan through their content and comments to see how they are being social.
-Pick a post that has the most engagement and examine why it is performing better than the rest.
+Pick a post that has the most engagement and examines why it is performing better than the rest.
 Looking at your competitor’s social media profiles will give you great ideas on how you can market your company.